-AAPLE directs the collective energy of our highest achieving student leaders to create a school culture and community that celebrates academic excellence and a focus on leadership and civic responsibility.
+AAPLE directs the collective energy of motivated and driven scholars to create a school culture and community that celebrates academic excellence and a focus on leadership and civic responsibility.
 The long-term vision of the AAPLE Academy is, “if you build it they will come”– back to Santa Barbara.

 Our student’s lives are positively and profoundly impacted by the AAPLE Academy experience.
-Participants in our program are a diverse group of high achieving community leaders who are passionate about improving the community in which they live.
+Participants in our program are a diverse group of motivated and driven community leaders who are passionate about improving the community in which they live.

 What We Do

-By exposing students to the highest academic standards, leadership and service opportunities, rich local culture, and the support of the cohort community environment, students become leaders who regenerate their experience across their lifetime both in our community and abroad.
-Founder and Executive Director, Erik Nielsen believes that providing students a rigorous strategic academic pathway, leadership curriculum and program, and impactful service opportunities students will attend prestigious four-year colleges and universities and then return to Santa Barbara to benefit our community as our doctors, city councilwomen, CEO’s, Executive Directors of our non-profit organizations, professors, and community volunteers.
+By exposing students to the highest academic standards, leadership and service opportunities, rich local culture, and the support of the cohort community environment, students become leaders who regenerate their experience across their lifetime.
+Founder and Executive Director, Erik Nielsen believes that providing students a strategic academic pathway, leadership curriculum and programming, and impactful service opportunities students will attend prestigious four-year colleges and universities and then return to Santa Barbara to benefit our community as our doctors, city councilwomen, CEO’s, Executive Directors of our non-profit organizations, professors, and community volunteers.